smit-collab/smit-collab.github.io/sample_page_6.md

 ### Images

-### 1. Mainly there are 4 columns in the data and 829,275 observations.
+### 1. There are 4 columns in the data and 829,275 observations.
 Only a few observations are shown here.
 ![](images/ut_pic2.png)<br/>